jyotil-raval/interview-questions/ReactJS/02 Intermediate Level.md

 > _Conclusion_: Protecting against CSRF attacks requires implementing measures such as using anti-CSRF tokens, checking the origin or referrer headers of incoming requests, and enforcing strict access controls on sensitive operations.
 By mitigating CSRF vulnerabilities, web developers can safeguard the integrity and security of their applications and protect users from unauthorized actions.

-## Intermediate 29> What is the difference between types and interfaces?
+## 29> What is the difference between types and interfaces?

 > _Purpose_: In TypeScript, both types and interfaces are used to define shapes or structures of data.
 Understanding the differences between them helps developers choose the appropriate tool for defining custom data types in their code.